paigeweber13/fine-hardware-visualization/README.md

    in init once init routines are working?

 ### Features to add:
+ - talk to a visualization expert about how we can improve our visualization
  - when nothing is saturated, what do you do?
 Look in to helping this problem
  - combine benchmark in fhv with benchmark-likwid-vs-manual
    - rewrite computation_measurements to optionally include manual results